callywampus/exocore/_zettles/Mystery Allergy.md

 cypro is an antihistamine as well, H1 antagonist

-I am already taking an H2 antagonist, an H1/Calcium channel blocker could help complete the defense and initiate the "pattern break" to break out of the stress cascade
+I am already taking an famotidine (H2 antagonist + scavenges nitric oxide), so an H1/Calcium channel blocker could help complete the defense and initiate the "pattern break" to break out of the stress cascade

 Also:
 Methylene blue used as last resort before ventilator to treat anaphylaxis